ethereum/execution-spec-tests/docs/library/cli/et.md

 ## ⬛ `et clean`

 Remove all generated files and directories from the repository.
+If `--all` is specified, the virtual environment and .tox directory will also be removed.

-Note: The virtual environment is not removed by default.
+Note: The virtual environment and .tox directory are not removed by default.

 Usage: `et clean [OPTIONS]`

 Options:

 - `--all` Remove the virtual environment as well.
+- `--dry-run` Simulate the cleanup without removing files.
 - `--help` Show help and exit.